-The ETE Compensation Committee reviewed the information provided by Longnecker, including Longnecker's specific conclusions and recommended considerations for total compensation going forward, but focused specifically on the industry related data to compare the levels of annual base salary, annual short-term cash bonus and long-term equity incentive awards at these other companies with those of our named executive officers to ensure that compensation of our named executive officers is both consistent with our compensation philosophy and competitive with the compensation for executive officers of these other companies.
-The ETE Compensation Committee considered and reviewed the results of the study performed by Longnecker to determine if the results indicated that our compensation programs were yielding a competitive total compensation model prioritizing incentive-based compensation and rewarding achievement of short and long-term performance objectives.
-The ETE Compensation Committee also specifically evaluated benchmarked results for the annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the 'annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the 'annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the 'annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the 'annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the 'annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the 'annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the 'annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive o
+The ETP Compensation Committee reviewed the information provided by Longnecker, including Longnecker's specific conclusions and recommended considerations for all compensation going forward, but focused specifically on the industry related data to compare the levels of annual base salary, annual short-term cash bonus and long-term equity incentive awards at these other companies with those of our named executive officers to ensure that compensation of our named executive officers is both consistent with our compensation philosophy and competitive with the compensation for executive officers of these other companies.
+The ETP Compensation Committee considered and reviewed the results of the study performed by Longnecker to determine if the results indicated that our compensation programs were yielding a competitive total compensation model prioritizing incentive-based compensation and rewarding achievement of short and long-term performance objectives.
+The ETP Compensation Committee also specifically evaluated benchmarked results for the annual base salary, annual short-term cash bonus or long-term equity incentive awards of the named executive officers to the compensation levels at the identified "energy peer group" companies and considered Longnecker's conclusions and recommendations.
+While Longnecker found that ETP is achieving its stated objectives with respect to the "at-risk" approach, they also found that certain adjustments should be implemented to allow ETP to achieve its targeted percentiles on base compensation and incentive compensation (short and long-term).

-Longnecker did not provide any non-executive compensation services for ETE during 2015.
-In addition to the information received as a result of a periodic engagement of a third party consultant, the Compensation Committee also utilizes information obtained from other sources, such as annual third party surveys, in its determination of compensation levels for our named executive officers.
+Longnecker did not provide any non-executive compensation services for ETP during 2015.
+In addition to the information received as a result of a periodic engagement of a third party consultant, the ETP Compensation Committee also utilizes information obtained from other sources, such as annual third party surveys, in its determination of compensation levels for our named executive officers.